The Dead Matter (soundtrack): Release

-The Dead Matter: Original Motion Picture Soundtrack was released and self-distributed through Entity Productions, one of the largest distributors of Halloween music CDs at the time.
-The album was also packaged for sale with The Dead Matter (2010) DVD, and Midnight Syndicate's greatest hits album, Halloween Music Collection in a special "3-Disc Deluxe Edition."
-The Deluxe Edition DVD was sold at the registers of Hot Topic stores throughout the US in coordination with an online cross-promotional campaign Entity Productions ran with the counter-culture-related clothing and music chain for The Dead Matter film.
+The Dead Matter: Original Motion Picture Soundtrack was released and self-distributed through Entity Productions, the second largest distributor of Halloween music CDs at the time.
+The album was also packaged for sale with The Dead Matter (2010) DVD, and Midnight Syndicate's compilation album Halloween Music Collection in a "3-Disc Deluxe Edition."
+The Deluxe Edition DVD was sold at Hot Topic stores throughout the US in coordination with an online cross-promotional campaign Entity Productions ran with the counter-culture-related clothing and music chain for The Dead Matter film.
 A zombie-themed music video for the Gavin Goszka's Lost was produced by 529 Films and released along with a music video for Eternal Legacy's track, The Dead Matter, which featured footage from the film.
 Both music videos were included on the DVD as extras.

 Reception

 Jeff Treppel of Outburn Music Magazine called the soundtrack "really spooky" adding though, that it "lacked a standout theme" like previous (Midnight Syndicate) releases.
 Gregory Burkart of Fearnet said Douglas' score departed in some ways from the Midnight Syndicate's usual output, "having moved behind the action (instead of being the main attraction)," but added there were "still some superb atmospheric touches, often reminiscent of John Carpenter's memorable scores."
 Trevor Tuminski of Rue Morgue Magazine said that while the score "didn't exhume anything new in duo's (Midnight Syndicate's) timeless Halloween music" it would "put the listener on edge," calling out the tracks Possession, Late Night Snack, and Death Is the Answer, but lamenting the tracks with vocals weren't evenly spread out throughout the soundtrack.